Azure/azure-sdk/docs/dotnet/implementation.md

 - Overrides `Equals`, `GetHashCode`, and `ToString` methods.
 - `Equals(object)` and `GetHashCode` should be attributed with `EditorBrowsable(EditorBrowsableState.Never)`.

+Type of value comparison should be selected on per-service basis, if the service is inconsistent with how string values are returned the case-insensitive comparison is allowed.

 The following example implements these requirements and should be used as a template:

 ```csharp